sansseriff/single-stage-to-jupyter/README.md

 ![single-stage](./dl-util/template_images/single-stage.png)

-This is a starter repository that makes it easy for others to download and run your code after you have commited it to github.
+This is a starter repository that makes it easy for others to download and run your python code after you have commited it to github.

-It uses github pages to host an initial dowload script, and the UV package manager for easy dependency installation.
+It uses github pages to host an initial dowload script, and the [uv package & project manager](https://docs.astral.sh/uv/) for easy dependency installation.

+Though it's set up to initialize and lauch a jupyter lab instance, its generally useful for sending anyone some python code you want them to run, with minimal

 # How this works